 As noted throughout this pandemic, we are still here for you for support and advice on your child's epilepsy and that has not changed.
-Our team of Community Resource Officers have already delivered a number of talks to staff at schools on epilepsy training & awareness online.
-We have listed a number of resources below which by of use and please do not hesitate to get in touch should you have any questions on the above.
+Our team of Community Resource Officers have delivered a number of talks to staff at schools on epilepsy training & awareness online.
+We have listed a number of resources below which may be of use and please do not hesitate to get in touch should you have any questions on the above.

 - Community Resource Officers - they are there to support you and your child on their journey with epilepsy.
 They also deliver education and awareness talks to schools.
 If you are a parent or a teacher and would like to discuss the possibility of this for your child/school, please do not hesitate to get in touch.
 Deatils of your local Community Reource Officer are available here.

 - Education Information Pack - this is a very useful and detailed resource on epilepsy for both parents and teachers alike.
 You can download the Pack here.